Mr-Smyth/circles/README.md

 The following user stories have been identified:

-1. As a user, I want the home screen to be simple with a clear indication of what im supposed to do.
+1. As a user, I want the home screen to be simple with a clear indication of what i can do.
 2. As a user, I want to be able to enter my own family tree information.
 3. As a user, I want a simple way to enter a new person.
 4. As a user, I dont want to have to think about how to connect people in the family circle.
-5. As a user, I want to be able to search my family for a specific person
+5. As a user, I want to be able to search my family for a specific person.
 6. As a user, I want to be able to see my parental lineage within the database.

 [Back to Index](#index)